TrustBound/dream_test/documentation/01-installation.md

 Create a file under `test/` (for example, `test/{project_name}_test.gleam`) with a `pub fn main()`.

-If you’re using the BEAM (Erlang target), you can use module discovery to avoid maintaining an import list.
-Discovery is BEAM-only because it relies on filesystem/module behaviors that aren’t the same on the JavaScript target.
+On BEAM, you can use module discovery to avoid maintaining an import list.

 ```gleam
 import dream_test/discover.{from_path, to_suites}